MicrosoftDocs/fabric-docs/docs/real-time-intelligence/create-query-set.md

     :::image type="content" source="media/kusto-query-set/new-queryset-box.png" alt-text="Screenshot of adding a new KQL queryset in the New tem box.":::

-1. In the New KQL Queryset box, enter a unique name.
+1. In the **New KQL Queryset** window, enter a unique name.
 You can use alphanumeric characters, underscores, periods, and hyphens.
 Special characters aren't supported.

     > [!NOTE]
     > You can create multiple KQL Querysets in a single workspace.